Arctic Research Plan 2022-2026: Implementation

 Objectives: Objectives are specific research actions that advance the goals.

-- Meet quarterly to facilitate progress toward meeting objectives and deliverables,
+- Integrate across collaboration teams to facilitate progress toward objectives and deliverables.

-- Identify and evaluate gaps and opportunities and consider adjustments to implementation as necessary,
+- Evaluate, encourage, identify gaps and emerging research topics, and consider adjustments to implementation as necessary.

-- Evaluate and make recommendations regarding the development of subsequent Biennial Implementation Plans, and
+- Evaluate, and make recommendations regarding the development of, subsequent implementation plans.

-Direction: The Principals and Staff Group provide direction on the Biennial Implementation Plan.
-The Principals provide policy direction, suggest adjustments for future Biennial Implementation Plans, and, when needed, approve official reports.
-The Staff Group facilitates agency engagement in designing and implementing objectives, addresses issues brought forth by the Biennial Implementation Plan Integration Group, approves updates to new objectives and deliverables, and reviews and clears drafts of official reports when needed.
+Direction: The Principals and Staff Group provide direction on this implementation plan.
+The Principals provide policy direction, suggest adjustments for future implementation plans, and, when needed, approve official reports.
+The Staff Group facilitates agency engagement in designing and implementing objectives, addresses issues brought forth by the Implementation Plan Integration Group, approves updates to new objectives and deliverables, and reviews and clears drafts of official reports when needed.

 Timeline

-Progress on objectives and deliverables will be tracked quarterly.
+Progress on objectives and deliverables will be tracked continuously on the Collaborations website.
 Any organization or individual that is a member of Collaborations may report actions towards a deliverable.
-Quarterly tracking will be used by collaboration teams for biennial reporting.

-In the fall of 2024, the Biennial Implementation Plan Integration Group will produce a public report detailing progress on deliverables.
-The report will communicate outcomes and products that advance understanding of Arctic processes and are relevant to Arctic communities and decision-makers.
-The report will also include how deliverables were made readily accessible as appropriate based on the nature of the topic.
-This and future biennial reports will help the public, research, and policy communities understand the progress, obstacles, and pathways toward achievement of goals in the Biennial Implementation Plan.
+In the fall of 2026, team leads will develop impact statements summarizing the impact of advanced research and how it ties to the goals of the Arctic Research Plan.
+Impact statements will be used to produce a public report to Congress.
+This and future reports to Congress will help the public, research, and policy communities understand the progress, obstacles, and pathways toward achievement of goals in implementation plans.
 They will also demonstrate connections and responsiveness to the U.S. Arctic Research Commission’s Biennial Goals Report.